Barhi, Hazaribagh

 Barhi is a census town and headquarters of a subdivision in the Barhi CD block in the Barhi subdivision of the Hazaribagh district in the state of Jharkhand, India.
-It stands at the crossing of NH 19 (old number NH 2)/ Grand Trunk Road and NH 20..
-All major buses on the Ranchi-Patna, Ranchi-Gaya, Dhanbad-Patna and Dhanbad-Gaya routes pass through Barhi.
+It stands at the crossing of NH 19 (old number NH 2)/ Grand Trunk Road and NH 20.The Sub-Divisional Officer of Barhi is Hon'ble Shri.
+Johan Tudu.

+All major buses on the Ranchi-Patna, Ranchi-Gaya, Barhi-Ranchi, Dhanbad-Patna and Dhanbad-Gaya routes pass through Barhi.
 Both Tilaiya Dam of DVC and Hazaribagh Wildlife Sanctuary are near Barhi.